 Before you use, make sure you read the included manufacturer’s instructions and temperature guidelines to ensure you use a safe temperature based on the type of cookware you’re using.

 Calphalon is another leading cookware manufacturer that offers a wide range of cookware types including anodized and non-stick cookware.
 Can Calphalon cookware go in the oven?
 Yes.
-Their cookware is designed to go from the stovetop right into the oven.
-However, while all of Calphalon’s cookware is deemed oven safe, each type will have their own temperature safety guidelines that you must follow in order to avoid damaging both the cookware and your oven.
-As an example, most of the cookware can withstand temperatures up to four hundred and fifty degrees, but not all of the pots and pans are designed for broiler use because the higher temperature of the broiler can damage the surface of the nonstick cookware.
+Calphalon cookware is designed to go from the stovetop right into the oven.
+While all of Calphalon’s cookware is deemed oven safe.
+Each type will have their own temperature safety guidelines that you must follow in order to avoid damaging both the cookware and your oven.
+As an example! most of the cookware can withstand temperatures up to four hundred and fifty degrees, but not all of the pots and pans are designed for broiler use because the higher temperature of the broiler can damage the surface of the nonstick cookware.
 All of the Calphalon’s glass lids can handle temperatures up to four hundred and fifty degrees, their anodized cookware can handle any oven temperatures.